-A week of vacation in Costa Rica costs between $600 and $1,100 for an average traveler staying in mid-priced hotels, lodges or rental houses and doing standard tours.
+A week of vacation in Costa Rica costs between $750 and $1,250 for an average traveler in mid-priced hotels, lodges or rental houses and doing standard tours (assuming double occupancy).
 Beachfront accommodations and high dollar activities like deep sea fishing will quickly push the budget over $2,500.
-On the other end of the spectrum, backpackers can spend as little as $220 a week for a dorm room and plate of beans.
+On the other end of the spectrum, backpackers can spend as little as $250 a week for a dorm room and plate of beans.

-The descriptions below give a good general idea of how much it will cost to travel in Costa Rica in 2016/2017.
+The descriptions below give a good general idea of how much it will cost to travel in Costa Rica in 2017/2018.
 The average per day costs include food, lodging, activities and transportation within Costa Rica.
-The costs per person per day or per week do NOT include airfare.
+The costs per person per day or per week do NOT include airfare (see why) and do NOT include alcohol or other incidentals.

 These are average prices and you can probably expect to spend about 5-10% less in low season (May-Nov), 5-10% more in high season (Dec-April) and up to 50% more for the peak travel times around Christmas, Easter and New Years.

 This price range requires public buses, dormitories or hostels and grocery stores or fast food.
-Reservations are not accepted at most accommodations in this price range and public transportation in Costa Rica is first come first served (no online reservation system).
-Flexibility while traveling is key.
+Reservations are not accepted at most accommodations in this price range and public transportation in Costa Rica is first come first served (no online reservation systems).
+Flexibility while traveling is key to saving money.

 $25 a person per day – Rock Bottom